chemonke/legidb/README.md

 I have this delusion that makes me think following laws should be comprehensible and easy to follow (weird, I know).
 Unfortunately legislators and authors of legal documents appear to disagree.

 ## Installation
+First, you'll need the Nix package manager.
+Don't worry, everything done here is ephemeral, we won't be polluting your system.

+`brew install nix`

 `nix run .#db-start`